 All other waste generated within the facility should be assessed and segregated as per the established waste segregation and disposal protocols in operation.

-Additional requirement on the storage and disposal of all general waste from Care Homes
+Storage and disposal of all general waste from care homes

 It is thought that the COVID-19 virus may be able to remain active on surfaces for up to 72 hours.
 Therefore, all general black bag waste should be managed following a precautionary approach.